-Monitoring your senior dog will give you an indication as to whether its sensitive stomach is having a good or bad reaction to the new type of dog food.
+Monitoring your pooch gives you an indication as to whether his stomach is having a good or bad reaction to the new type of dog food.

 Avoid giving your furry buddy any greasy table scraps, even if it is chicken.

-Greasy foods can be harder on your senior dogs’ digestive system to break down and could cause more harm than good to that already sensitive stomach.
+Greasy foods can be harder on your dog’s digestive system to break down and could cause more harm than good to that already touchy stomach.

 Only give your dog easily digestible treats as a snack.

-We can safely gather that senior dogs with sensitive stomachs:
+We can safely gather that older dogs with sensitive stomachs: